worktheclock/replit.github.io/tutorials/00-overview.md

 #### [Lesson 14: 2D platform game with PyGame and Replit](./14-2d-platform-game)

 Build a fun 2D platform game while learning all about Python game development.
-It's is easily expandible with endless possibilities so let your imagination run wild!
+It's is easily expandable with endless possibilities so let your imagination run wild!

 #### [Lesson 15: Building a Chat App with Node.js and Replit](./15-repl-chat)